xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 	processor.Run(...);
 ```

 In the case of the lambda above, I haven't work out how the syntax would be used.
 The compiler could allow an implicit `stackalloc` operator when the parameter of the method receiving the argument is transient.
-But we still need a way to define how a lambda is declared transient, like prefixing my transient may be fine (but haven't checked in terms of parsing coherency):
+But we still need a way to define how a lambda is declared transient, like prefixing by transient may be fine (but haven't checked in terms of parsing coherency):

 ```C#
     // Assume that the lambda is allocated on the stack excplitely when